Regis Minet, Vieilles Vignes, AOC Pouilly Fume, Loire, France, 2006

 WSET style tasting note

-Appearance: clear and bright, medium intensity lemon, showing tears.
+Appearance: clear and bright, medium intensity gold, showing tears [a sound cork with tartrate deposits on the underside].

-Nose: clean, medium (+) intensity, developing, with aromas as they come, of warm lemon pith, edge of lemon zest, ripe grapefruit, hint of green herbs, spicy lemon sherbet, hints of thin honey and fennel, warmer riper hints of stone fruit skin.
+Nose: clean, medium (+) intensity, fully developed, with aromas as they come, of dried lemon peel, a whiff of confectionery, honey, beeswax, hint of mushroom, fennel (very clearly), dried herbs, hints of richer dried stone fruit and fresh pineapple skin.